Tuition, Financial Aid, Scholarships

 - An Otis-Lennon School Ability Test Score

 An Otis-Lennon School Ability Test (OLSAT) Score from the 8th grade is required.
-For those candidates without an 8th grade OLSAT score, the SPSG Admissions Office will administer the test on Saturday, January 26, 2019 between 9:00 a.m. and 12:00 p.m.
+If you do not have an 8th grade OLSAT score, the SPSG Admissions Office will administer the test on Tuesday, January 21 and Wednesday, January 22, 2020 between 4:00 p.m. and 5:00 p.m.
 You will be contacted in December to select your testing time.

-The Wagley Scholar will receive a phone call from the SPSG Head of School, Penny Evins, on Thursday, February 21, 2019.
+The Wagley Scholar will receive a phone call from the SPSG Head of School, Ereni Gleason Malfa '89, on Thursday, February 20, 2020.

 If the recipient makes satisfactory academic progress and remains in good standing in the SPSG community, her academic scholarship will be renewed each year.

 St. Paul’s School for Girls is proud to offer the Levering Scholarships.
 The Levering Scholarships were established in honor of our first Headmistress, Rosalind Levering.
 Levering Scholarships are awarded each year to Middle & Upper School students new to the SPSG community.

 Students new to the SPSG community applying to grades 5-11.

 The Levering Scholarships are up to $7,500 grants toward tuition costs and awarded annually.
 Scholarship recipients in good academic standing and actively involved in the life of the school will carry the scholarship throughout the completion of their time at SPSG.